abilandz/Bash_Starterkit/Tutorial.md

 Based on these simple examples, we now establish the following general statements about commands.
 In general, all **Bash** and **Linux** commands are conceptually implemented in the same way --- let us now discuss what is conceptually always the same in their implementation and usage.

-Generically, for most cases of interest, we are executing commands in the terminal in the following way:
+Generically, and in the most important cases of interest, we are executing commands in the terminal in the following way:

 ```linux
 <command-name> <option(s)> <argument(s)>
 ```

-This is the right moment to stress the importance and profound meaning of empty character: Empty character is the default input field separator in **Linux** world.
-If you misuse the empty character, a lot of your input in the terminal will be completely incomprehensible to shell, and **Linux** commands in general.
+where we use notation ```< ... >``` just as a placeholder.
+This is the right moment to stress the importance and profound meaning of empty character in **Bash** and **Linux**: Empty character is the default input field separator.
+If you misuse the empty character, a lot of your input in the terminal will be completely incomprehensible to **shell**, and any **Linux** commands in general.
 In the above generic example, empty character separates the three items, which conceptually have a completely different meaning.
-As the very first step, after you have typed the input in the terminal and pressed 'Enter', shell splits your input into tokens that are separated (by default, and in a bit simplified picture) with one or more empty characters.
-Then, it checks weather the very first token is some known **Linux** command, **Bash** key-word, etc.
+As the very first step, after you have typed the input in the terminal and pressed 'Enter', **Bash** splits your input into tokens that are separated (by default, and in a bit simplified picture) with one or more empty characters.
+Then, it checks whether the very first token is some known **Bash** or **Linux** command, **Bash** key-word, etc.

 Let's look at them one by one...

-* **<command-name\>** : Whatever you type first in the terminal, i.e. before the next empty character is being encountered on terminal input, **Bash** is trying to interpret as some known **Linux** command, **Bash** key-word, etc. In general, _command-name_ can stand for one of the following items:
+* **<command-name\>** : Whatever you type first in the terminal, i.e. before the next empty character is being encountered on terminal input, **Bash** is trying to interpret as some known **Linux** command, **Bash** key-word, etc. In general, **<command-name\>** can stand for one of the following items:

 	1) **Linux** command (i.e. system-wide executable or binary) --- example:  **cat**
 	2) **Bash**  built-in command --- example: **echo**